 The Springfield Science Museum is a place where you can stay all day and has something for everyone!
 From minerals and dinosaurs to African animals or even an entire exhibit dedicated to ‘poop’ based on the book by Walter Lynch, The Scoop on Poop.

 On the bottom floor of the Science Museum, the kids had the opportunity to learn about eggs from one of the museum volunteers.

 The Michele and Donald D’Amour Museum of Fine Arts

-We love exposing our children to things that are outside our typical life routines.
-Visiting an art museum is not something we do everyday, but it is something that we think is important.
+We love exposing our children to things that are outside of our typical life routines.
+Visiting an art museum is not something we do every day, but it is something that we think is important.
 The Art Museum in Springfield offered us the opportunity to expose our family to some of the great names that they study in school and need to know on the Quick Recall Academic Team.

 The Michele and Donald D’Amour Museum of Fine Arts had works from as far back as the 1300’s.
 Being able to view art pieces that were created more than 700 years ago is something that helps us get perspective on the true classics.